Examples

 # Define a custom energy injection profile function, optional

-#return what ever energy injection PER SOLID ANGLE profile you want as a function of phi, theta, and time
+#return whatever energy injection profile you want as a function of phi, theta, and time in unit of erg/s [not erg/s per solid angle]

 # Define a custom mass injection profile function, optional

-#returnwhat ever mass injection PER SOLID ANGLE profile you want as a function of phi, theta, and time
+#return whatever mass injection profile you want as a function of phi, theta, and time in unit of g/s [not g/s per solid angle]

 # Create a user-defined jet